RiccardoN001/RiccardoN001/README.md

 **`Software Engineer`**

-I'm a Software Engineer currently pursuing a Master’s degree in Data Science, with interest in Machine Learning and Deep Learning.
+I'm a Software Engineer currently pursuing a Master’s degree in Data Science.

 ### 🧰 Languages and Tools